Leaving a small business in California is a common occurrence. Many situations warrant this result, some of which are:

 With a Strategic Buyer, there are times when the acquirer wants to keep you in a similar management title in the newly acquired company.

-More often than not, it means you hand over the strategic direction of your small company and have to report to a manager or Board of Directors which you have probably never had to do before.
+More often than not, it means handing over the strategic direction of your small company and having to report to a manager or Board of Directors, which you may have never had to do before.

 The most common size of business to undergo a strategic acquisition is a lower-middle market company.
-This is because the Strategic Buyer wants to make their position in the industry and market stronger by matching the strengths of their business with the strengths of your business to bring buying and operational synergies which generate a higher return on the investment of the acquiring company.
+This is because the Strategic Buyer wants to strengthen their position in the industry and market by matching the strengths of their business with those of your business, thereby bringing buying and operational synergies that generate a higher return on investment for the acquiring company.

 Management Buyout (MBO)

-Another business exit plan is a Management Buyout out or MBA.
-This option allows those in a company’s management position or the key employees to become joint owners in the business while the original owner or principal steps out of the ownership and day-to-day decision-making to run the small business.
-To do this successfully, a manager may have to obtain finance or take on some sort of debt to buy a portion of the company from the seller or create an ESOP or Employee Stock Ownership Plan.
+Another business exit plan is a Management Buyout (MBO).
+This option enables key employees or those in management positions within a company to become joint owners of the business, while the original owner or principal steps back from ownership and day-to-day decision-making to run the small business.
+To do this successfully, a manager may need to obtain financing or take on some form of debt to purchase a portion of the company from the Seller or create an ESOP, or Employee Stock Ownership Plan.

-This route does take some maneuvering to set up and is an expensive small business model to operate on a day-to-day basis as it requires regular disclosures to the employees about the performance and direction the business is going.
+This route requires some maneuvering to set up.
+Operating a small business model on a day-to-day basis is an expensive endeavor, as it requires regular updates to employees about the business’s performance and direction.

-Additionally, the previous owner may want to remain with the business in some sort of official capacity, making it hard for the key employees as they try to make their decisions on the direction and future of the company.
-That is, in this case, it can be challenging to see those that you once supervised as equal partners in your company.
+Additionally, the previous owner may want to remain in some official capacity with the business, making it difficult for key employees as they try to make decisions about the direction and future of the company.
+That is, in this case, it can be challenging to see those whom you once supervised as equal partners in your company.

-All businesses need exit plans, which is why there are business brokers that can help you navigate the process.
-A business broker like Andrew Rogerson of Rogerson Business Services will help successfully guide you and your California small company through the different exit strategies, be they Mergers and Acquisitions, by using the strategy and framework discussed with you to achieve the result you are looking for.
+All businesses need exit plans, which is why there are business brokers who can help you navigate the process.
+A business broker like Andrew Rogerson of Rogerson Business Services will help guide you and your California small company successfully through various exit strategies, such as mergers and Acquisitions, by utilizing the strategy and framework discussed with you to achieve the desired result.

 Some of the most challenging questions you must address during the process are: